aleksander2299/IDATA2306-Appdev-group-4/README.md

 also url for swagger online will be:  [http://10.212.27.153/swagger-ui/index.html#/](http://10.212.27.153:8080/swagger-ui/index.html#/)

 ## Local swagger
-swagger url if you're running locally: http://localhost:8080/swagger-ui/index.html#/
+Swagger url if you are running locally: http://localhost:8080/swagger-ui/index.html#/

 ## Tech Stack
 - Java 21